MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-configure.md

 ## Choose a client

-You can use any of the following tools and SDKs to add a semantic configuration:
+You can use any of the following tools and software development kits (SDKs) to add a semantic configuration:

 + [Azure portal](https://portal.azure.com), using the index designer to add a semantic configuration.
 + [Visual Studio Code](https://code.visualstudio.com/download) with the [REST client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)